 Our notion of actor-oriented modeling is related to the work of Gul Agha and others.
-The term actor was introduced in the 1970's by Carl Hewitt of MIT to describe the concept of autonomous reasoning agents [56].
+The term actor was introduced in the 1970's by Carl Hewitt of MIT to describe the concept of autonomous reasoning agents [59].
 The term evolved through the work of Agha and others to describe a formalized model of concurrency [1-5].
 Agha's actors each have an independent thread of control and communicate via asynchronous message passing.
 We have further developed the term to embrace a larger family of models of concurrency that are often more constrained than general message passing.
 Our actors are still conceptually concurrent, but unlike Agha's actors, they need not have their own thread of control.
 Moreover, although communication is still through some form of message passing, it need not be strictly asynchronous.

 Actor-oriented modeling has been around for some time, and is in widespread use through such programs as Simulink, from The Mathworks, LabVIEW, from National Instruments, and many others.
-It is gaining broader legitimacy through the efforts of OMG in UML-2 [113], for example, some of which has its roots in the actor-oriented framework ROOM [129].
+It is gaining broader legitimacy through the efforts of OMG in UML-2 [123], for example, some of which has its roots in the actor-oriented framework ROOM [139].
 Many research projects are based on some form of actor-oriented modeling, but the Ptolemy Project is unique in the breadth of exploration of semantic alternatives and in the commitment made to a particular model of computation within a domain.
-Perhaps the earliest actor-oriented programming language was created by William (Bert) Sutherland on a TX-2 computer at MIT Lincoln Labs [132].
-Sutherland's system had a visual syntax, where a programmer would use a light pen to create diagrams representing programs.
-His system was built on top one of the first acknowledged object-oriented programming systems, Sketchpad, created by his brother Ivan Sutherland [131].
+Because domains can be mixed hierarchically, each domain can be made more specialized